LSX-UniWue/non-item-transformers/docs/source/configuration/datamodule.rst

 template:
     name: masked, next, par_positive_negative, positive_negative, sliding_window
     split: leave_one_out or ratio
-    path: path where the dataset is saved (similar to the output_directory below)
+    path: path where the dataset is saved (similar to the output_directory from above)
     file_prefix: prefix of the generated files, we recommend using the name of the dataset
     num_workers: number of workers

+.. _datamodule datasources:
 Data Sources
 ~~~~~~~~~~~~~~
 .. code:: json